-2018 Update: Sadly, many of the below have succumbed to redesigns and relaunches of publication websites — but titles should be relatively clear.
+Edit: Some of the links of the below have succumbed to redesigns and relaunches of publication websites — but titles should be relatively clear.
 You might also find more recent examples on Contently.

-Telegraph, March 2014
+Daily Telegraph, 2014

 “This is what Google is looking for — its own iPod moment to follow up its “Macintosh” of Google Search.
 After fighting the smartphone and tablet wars on the back foot, it has no intention to be late to the party again.
 So whether on your face, in your car, on a map or in the skies, all bets are off.”